SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa-direct.md

 	**Running a process**

 6. The bottom panel presents the detailed results.
-Seasonality test node presents the outcome of the seasonality tests (see 3.4.1) performed for the aggregated series adjusted directly (*Direct sa*) and indirectly (*Indirect sa*).
-The reason for presenting here these tests is that the presence of residual seasonality and calendar effects should be monitored, especially in the indirectly adjusted series[^3].
+The seasonality test node presents the outcome of the seasonality tests (see 3.4.1) performed for the aggregated series adjusted directly (*Direct sa*) and indirectly (*Indirect sa*).
+The reason for presenting these tests here is that the presence of residual seasonality and calendar effects should be monitored, especially in the indirectly adjusted series[^3].
 It might happen that the seasonality is successfully removed from the components but it is still present in the